yathridv/College-Readiness-Trends/README.md

 1. Fork the repository [repo link](https://github.com/yathridv/College-Readiness-Trends.git)
 2. Clone the repository from your Github account
 3. Install the **requirements.txt** file to install necessary packages
-4. There are two primary files included in the datasets directory
+4. There are FOUR primary files included in the datasets directory

     Data_act_school.ipynb   ---  Percentage of students who met benchmarks over the years?
 By County and/or By School Data_act_composite.ipynb  ---  ACT Composite Score trending for all demographics by County